 in persons with concomitant anxiety, panic, and agitation.

-- may have advantages over other SSRIs in patients who are poorly
+- Fluoxetine has advantages over other SSRIs in patients who are poorly

 compliant with treatment 3

 - Safety in overdose, relatively mild toxic effects even in children

 - Mild withdrawal symptoms 8